anaselmi/simple-programs/README.md

 # Simple Programs
-A few small programs I wrote while learning how to program.
+Miscellaneous programs written in Python.
+A lot of these were written as I was learning Python.